Directory

 AbSec- NSW Child, Family and Community Peak Aboriginal Corporation

-AbSec is the NSW Child, Family and Community Peak Aboriginal Corporation, indicating its role as a representative body for Indigenous children, families, and communities in New South Wales.
-Its social impact likely involves advocating for improved welfare, support, and outcomes for these groups.
+AbSec is the NSW Child, Family and Community Peak Aboriginal Corporation, serving as the peak representative body for Aboriginal children, families, and communities across New South Wales.
+The organisation advocates for improved policies, services, and outcomes affecting Indigenous peoples, particularly in child welfare and family support.
+Their work aims to strengthen community voice and ensure culturally appropriate services for Aboriginal families.

 Acacia Larrakia Aboriginal Corporation